EricJMorgan/COVID-19ABMGuelphS20/README.md

 ```bash
 git clone https://github.com/joyglitch/COVID-19ABMGuelphS20.git
 ```
-Then, `cd` into the directory that contains the cloned repository and enter the following commands:
+Then, `cd` into the directory that contains the cloned repository and enter the following command:
 ```bash
 make library
 ```